Over 100 years in the electricity business ….

 Continuing loss of property through fire finally convinced the townspeople that further steps had to be taken and that the town’s water system had to be extended and its supply increased.
 The next by-law for financing the Fitton’s Springs development was passed in 1892.

-An eight inch cast iron pump was laid from Fitton’s Springs to the bottom of Jarvis Street to just west of the former “Club Pavalon” where storage tanks and a steam pumping plant were built, while on Champlain Street, a stand-pipe was constructed to serve the higher levels.
+An eight inch cast iron pipe was laid from Fitton’s Springs to the bottom of Jarvis Street to just west of the former “Club Pavalon” where storage tanks and a steam pumping plant were built, while on Champlain Street, a stand-pipe was constructed to serve the higher levels.

 The ratepayers, by a majority of five, had given their consent to pay $2,750 to Goldie and McCullough for the equipment and installation of the new steam plant, and $9,450 to Canadian General Electric for the incandescent lighting plant.
 The steam plant had two Goldie and McCullough 100 horsepower cut-off condensing engines harnessed to a line of shafting which extended across one of the rooms to operate the machine.
 The CGE equipment provided 45 arc lamps for street lighting and 2,300 incandescent lamps for public and private use.
 Each night a man had to go around and inspect, adjust and clean the street lights because of uneven burning of carbon.